LandRegistry-Attic/architecture/sprint3/README.md

 # Sprint 3

-Drawings and other artefacts to explain the architecture of the concept during sprint 3.
+Drawings and other artefacts to explain the architecture of the alpha during sprint 3.

 ![Request to make a change](request-to-make-a-change.jpg)
 ![Making a decision](making-a-decision.jpg)